kevinoid/media-devtools-panel-react/README.md

 https://addons.mozilla.org/en-US/firefox/addon/devtools-media-panel/

-This a web extension adaption of the aboutmedia addon https://github.com/jyavenard/aboutmedia
+This a web extension adaption of the aboutmedia addon https://github.com/jyavenard/aboutmedia with additions for webrtc.

-It creates a new 'Media' tab in the Firefox developer tools panel - currently supported in Firefox 54+
+It creates a new 'Media-Webrtc' tab in the Firefox developer tools panel - currently supported in Firefox 54+

 Instructions for installing manually: